fulcus/3neurons-Artificial-Neural-Networks-And-Deep-Learning/README.md

 #### Text processing model
 In order to embed the questions, the model uses a **two layer LSTM** to encode the questions.
 Initially we used LSTM layers and Dropout layers.
 In a second moment, we perceived that this part was less powerful than the Image processing part of the model.
-Therefore, for building a RNN with a longer range dependencies, we made **Bidirectional** the first LSTM layer.
+Therefore, for building a RNN with a longer range dependencies, we made the first LSTM layer **bidirectional**.
 This layer permits the propagation of input in the RNN.

 #### Final model and fine tuning
 In the final part of the implementation of the model, the image features are normalized.
-Then, both the question and image features are transformed to a common space and fused via element-wise multiplication, which is then passed through a fully connected layer followed by a softmax layer to obtain a distribution over answers.
+Then, both the question and image features are transformed to a common space and fused via element-wise multiplication, which is then passed through a **fully connected layer** followed by a **softmax** layer to obtain a distribution over answers.
 We then proceeded to tune the hyperparameters and the structure of the model.
 Following are some of the parameters that influenced it:
 * The compilation was pretty standard, using Adam optimizer and the Categorical_Crossentropy loss function (since we used one-hot representation for the target).
 * The **learning rate** was changed from 1e-4 to 5e-4 and eventually to 1e-3 to reduce oscillations